gethugothemes/twenty-twenty-hugo/README.md

 <!-- ## Twenty Twenty Powered Websites

+View all the websites powered by Twenty Twenty [here](https://github.com/themefisher/twenty-twenty-hugo/wiki/All-twenty-twenty-hugo-theme-Powered-Websites). -->

+## Add your website to the Gethugothemes showcase
-View all the websites powered by Twenty Twenty [here](https://github.com/themefisher/twenty-twenty-hugo/wiki/All-twenty-twenty-hugo-theme-Powered-Websites).
-Want to submit your own website powered by Twenty Twenty?
-You can submit it [here](https://github.com/themefisher/twenty-twenty-hugo/discussions/18). -->
+Want to submit your own website powered by Twenty Twenty Hugo to the Gethugothemes showcase?
+You can submit it [here](https://gethugothemes.com/showcase).

 <!-- licence -->
 ## License